-I have worked as a counsellor and psychotherapist in various clinical settings for over thirteen years and I currently operate an independent private practice where I offer therapy for both individuals and couples.
+I have worked as a counsellor and psychotherapist in various clinical settings for over fifteen years and I currently operate an independent private practice where I offer therapy for both individuals and couples.
 Clients can contact me directly (self-refer), but I also take referrals from health professionals, EAP providers, occupational health and support charities.
 I also offer Clinical Supervision and personal therapy to other therapists and student counsellors.

 I am a registered member of the BACP and offer both short term and long term therapy.

 As a member of the BACP, I am bound by their strict Ethical Framework for the Counselling Professions .
 I access regular clinical supervision in accordance with the BACP guidelines and stay professionally up to date with on-going Continued Professional Development programmes (CPD).

 I run my private practice from an office within my home where it provides a quiet and calm space for clients to collect their thoughts and explore their feelings.
 The counselling room is situated at ground-floor level and there are no staircases to negotiate.

 I offer the initial assessment and consultation free of charge with no obligation.
 Please allow up to 40 minutes for this appointment.

 During this meeting a personal history is taken.
 Goals or objectives can be discussed and it gives my clients the opportunity to ask any questions they may have regarding the counselling process and determine how they feel about beginning counselling.

 * Please note that couples seeking relationship therapy will be invited to attend their assessments separately.

 Making an appointment is easy.
 Either telephone, or text on the number above, or alternatively send me an email and we can arrange a mutually suitable day and appointment time.
 I cannot always answer my phone immediately as I may be working with clients.
 If that is the case, then please leave a message with your name and contact details and I will return your call.

 There is plenty of quiet off-road parking for clients, which is situated away from the main road.